HenriqueNPinho/FEUP-FSI/LOGBOOK5.md

 ### Desafio 1

-- Since the main.c code was provided we start by examing it and trying to find a way to exploit it.
+- Since the main.c code was provided we start by examining it and trying to find a way to exploit it.
 - We were able to see that our BUFFER had a size of bytes, however scanf was reading 28 bytes.

 ![ctf5_1](https://cdn.discordapp.com/attachments/913904956468252695/913905018065809418/ctf5_1.png)